 Jason Cleghorn updated the table in the packets in accordance with comments from the Planning Board, he is looking for Planning Board input.
-What priority would the Planning Board like to see for Impact Fees and what are the priorities of the other items for 2022; he and Lincoln Daley have talked about possibly adding Impact Fees for sidewalks or for schools.
-P. Amato had asked if the entire Master Plan will be looked at and if a coalition will be put together?
+What priority would the Planning Board like to see for Impact Fees and what are the priorities of the other items for 2022?
+P. Amato had asked if the entire Master Plan will be looked at?
 J. Cleghorn agrees with some of the discussions of the Planning Board and feels it might be time for an entire refresher of the Master Plan (as a whole).
-J. Langdell said whether we do it ourselves or hire someone, we need to take a look at it as a whole and not piece meal, we need to come up with themes for the next 25 years or so, it could be alternative energy, or water.
-The Master Plan right now is a great chapter but there is no vision.
-P. Amato agrees we have done it in pieces for so long that we need to look at it as a whole and look further ahead.
-We do not have a lot of cases coming forward right now, this might be a good time for this.
+J. Langdell said whether we do it ourselves or hire someone, we need to take a look at it as a whole and not piece meal.
+P. Amato agrees we have done it in pieces for so long that we need to look at it as a whole.
+We do not have a lot of cases coming forward right now.

 D. Knott asked if we want to use work sessions to review this?
-J. Langdell said there is more outreach needed and input on how to approach it.
-J. Langdell said when the last one was done there was outreach, it is more than just the 7 of us sitting around this table.
-We need to have more flexibility to have the public included.
+J. Langell said there is more outreach needed and input on how to approach it.
+J. Langdell said when the last one was done there was outreach.
 D. Knott said the Master Plan and CIP will take a few months each; workload needs to be taken into consideration for the Master Plan.
 It might be a good time now to look at this since there are not a lot of applications.
 J. Cleghorn suggested maybe having a consultant as a guide along the process.
-J. Langdell said the Impact Fees should be looked at every year and it has not been done in a while which will lead into the Master Plan.
+J. Langdell said we can look at the Impact Fees and knock that one out and that will lead into the Master Plan.

-Jason Cleghorn indicated that L. Daley will look into the current Impact Fees and provide data on what is being collected and how it gets disbursed for that discussion.
-J. Cleghorn would like to have a presentation from each department to explain their part to the Planning Board.
+Jason Cleghorn indicated that L. Daley will look into the current Impact Fees and provide data on what is collected and how it gets disbursed for that discussion.
+J. Cleghorn would like to have a presentation from each department that collects Impact Fees to explain it to the Planning Board.
 D. Knott would like to get the Impact Fees looked at and identify how we can update as necessary.
-D. Knott does not have a problem having people come in to explain it.
-J. Langdell said a discussion with Water/Sewer about capacity and the charges subject to Economic Development and how any development fits into the future growth of Milford and future planning.
-P. Amato said to ask Water Utilities on the impact fees and looking forward for the next 25 years.
+J. Langdell said Water/Sewer has charges subject to Impact Fees and how any development fits into the future growth of Milford and future planning.
+P. Amato said to talk to Water Utilities on those fees looking forward for the next 25 years.